Choosing the Right Cover Crops

 This tropical legume acts like a summer annual in the U.S., producing large amounts of biomass and visible nodulation on its roots for nitrogen fixation in relatively short times.
 It fits more easily as a cover in zones with longer growing seasons.

-Most often, hairy vetch is used as a cover crop.
-Because of its winterhardiness, it can be seeded in the fall, and it fixes nitrogen and fights erosion.
-Other species, like common and woollypod vetch may be considered in southern regions.
+Hairy vetch is most often used as a cover crop.
+Due to its ability to withstand winter conditions, this plant can be seeded in the fall.
+Additionally, it can fix nitrogen and combat erosion.
+Other species, like common and woollypod vetch, may be considered in southern regions.
 Research is examining the allelopathic effects of vetches for weed control.

 Other Broadleaves

-Other broadleaf species like buckwheat, flax, phacelia and sunflowers are also used as cover crops, often mixed with species from other categories.
+Other broadleaf species, such as buckwheat, flax, phacelia, and sunflowers, are also used as cover crops, often mixed with species from other categories.
 They offer a variety of benefits and fit different needs, though many of them attract pollinators and beneficial insects.
 Review the linked resources to determine if any of these miscellaneous species should be part of your mix.

 A broadleaf grain sometimes grown as a cash crop, buckwheat establishes and grows quickly to cover the soil surface.
 Its residue breaks down quickly to add organic matter to the soil.

-Though known first as an oilseed cash crop or a dietary supplement, when used as a cover crop flax can mobilize phosphorus and add organic matter in soils.
+Though initially known as an oilseed cash crop or a dietary supplement, flax can mobilize phosphorus and add organic matter to soils when used as a cover crop.
 As a mycorrhizal associator, it builds the soil network of microbes that helps crops draw water and nutrients from a larger area.
 It is a cool-season annual with long-lasting residue.

 This unique species is native to the U.S., but it was developed in Europe.
 It captures soil nitrates, suppresses weeds and attracts pollinators and other beneficial insects.